- 19 Jun 2025

 JSON Operations

 If your fetched data is in JSON format, the processor can be configured to extract specific values from the JSON structure.
-This is useful when the data you need is nested within a larger JSON object.
+Use JSON Operations when the data you need is nested within a larger JSON object.

 Fetch JSON data representing a user profile: